jrapala/jrapala/README.md

 # Juliette (Rapala) Russum

 👋 Hi, I'm Juliette.
-I am a Senior Software Engineer and a Design System Tech Lead at [The New York Times](https://www.nytimes.com/).
+I am a Senior Software Engineer and a Tech Lead at [The New York Times](https://www.nytimes.com/).
 My previous experiences include working at organizations such as [Fender](http://www.fender.com), [Ascendum](https://ascendum.com/), and [Eventric](https://www.eventric.com).
-I have worked on applications for both web and mobile, and particularly enjoy working on design systems and accessibility.
+I have worked on applications for both web and mobile, and I particularly enjoy working on design systems and accessibility.

 ## About Me